nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous FumbleLog home folder.

+**Q**: How do I access the data file?<br>
+**A**: The data file is located at `[JAR file location]/data/addressbook.json`.
+You can edit it using any text editor.

+**Q**: What are the constraints for email addresses?<br>
+**A**: Emails should be of the format `local-part@domain` and adhere to the following constraints:
+  1. The local-part should only contain alphanumeric characters and these special characters (like '+' and '_').
+The local-part may not start or end with any special characters.
+  2. This is followed by a '@' and then a domain name.
+The domain name is made up of domain labels separated by periods.
+The domain name must:
+     + end with a domain label at least 2 characters long
+     + have each domain label start and end with alphanumeric characters
+     + have each domain label consist of alphanumeric characters, separated only by hyphens, if any.

 [Scroll back to Table of Contents](#table-of-contents)